Madyamika* is Easy (in Madagascar)

 An attractive man

 The submarine captain

 There is a battle over who will give Lucy butter.
 It’s down to the brunette woman or Julia.
-The brunette lives in Julia’s neighborhood but they’re not her real neighbors.
+The brunette lives in Julia’s neighbourhood but they’re not her real neighbours.

-The neighborhood reminds me of Brooklyn.
+The neighbourhood reminds me of Brooklyn.
 I don’t know where it is but the broken cobble streets and small brick row houses make me think of it.